Airmail Flyers' Medal of Honor: Gordon Sprigg Darnell

 Gordon Sprigg Darnell, flying for Braniff Airlines at time of presentation, was cited as follows:

-For extraordinary achievement while piloting air mail plane No.e NC 9489 on a flight from Kansas City, Mo.
-To Denver, Colo., on June 28, 1933.
+For extraordinary achievement while piloting air mail plane No.e NC 9489 on a flight from Kansas City, Missouri, To Denver, Colorado, on June 28, 1933.
 Near Goodland, Kansas, at an altitude of about 2,000 feet, Pilot Darnell smelled gasoline fumes.
 Fire followed immediately, breaking through the lower left side of the cockpit.
 The throttle, switch and right hand tank were closed, but the left hand tank valve could not be closed because it was in flames.
 The flame in the cockpit was smothered by a hand extinguisher.
 Fumes almost rendered the pilot and passengers unconscious, but the pilot opened the cockpit windows and put the ship in a nose-high side slip, which partly cleared the fumes and kept most of the flames from the cockpit.
 A normal landing was made but fire flamed again in the cockpit before the ship came to a stop.
 Passengers were notified to prepare to leave the plane.
 Pilot Darnell climbed through the front exit and rode the wing struts until the plane stopped.
 Passengers were removed without injury.
 All mail except that in the cockpit was saved.
 The left gas tank burned out and the right exploded.
 The plane was a complete loss.